Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 A lot of people explain silent panic attacks that way.

-They can be as terrifying as a "typical panic attack", but they’re hidden – so they’re hard to spot.
+They can be as terrifying as a typical panic attack, but they're hidden—so there are no visible signs, making them hard to spot.

-Did you know that about 10% of people will have a silent panic attack at some point?
+Did you know that about 10% of people will experience a silent panic attack at some point, even without a family history of panic attacks?

-When it happens, you may not show the “obvious” signs, such as a racing heart or shaking.
+When it happens, the outward signs may not be so obvious, such as a racing heart or shaking.

-This can make you feel very alone.
-And afterwards, all the silent suffering can make you feel even worse.
+And afterward, all the silent suffering can make a person feel even worse.

-A lot of people who have such attacks feel like nobody gets them and it stops them from getting help.
+A lot of people who have such attacks feel like nobody gets them, which stops them from seeking professional help or joining support groups.

 But let me tell you: you are not alone.